Hrsh404/Image-Fungal-Disease-Classifier-/README.md

 https://drive.google.com/drive/folders/19sxVfDqi2sW8QzDOdwzRXiq7qZFGqGr4?usp=sharing

 # To Run The Project
 Download the dataset and set the location, after that run index.py.
-For results, check terminal and for Modal accuracy and Modal loss check the plots.
+For results, check terminal and for Model accuracy and Model loss check the plots.
 ## Authors

 - [Harsh Tripathi](https://github.com/Hrsh404)